Parameterized complexity: FPT

 The class FPL (fixed parameter linear) is the class of problems solvable in time $f(k) \cdot |x|$ for some computable function f.
 FPL is thus a subclass of FPT.
 An example is the Boolean satisfiability problem, parameterised by the number of variables.
 A given formula of size m with k variables can be checked by brute force in time $O(2^km)$.
 A vertex cover of size k in a graph of order n can be found in time $O(2^kn)$, so the vertex cover problem is also in FPL.

 An example of a problem that is thought not to be in FPT is graph coloring parameterised by the number of colors.
 It is known that 3-coloring is NP-hard, and an algorithm for graph k-coloring in time $f(k)n^{O(1)}$ for $k=3$ would run in polynomial time in the size of the input.
 Thus, if graph coloring parameterised by the number of colors were in FPT, then P = NP.

 There are a number of alternative definitions of FPT.
 For example, the running-time requirement can be replaced by $f(k) + |x|^{O(1)}$.
 Also, a parameterised problem is in FPT if it has a so-called kernel.
 Kernelization is a preprocessing technique that reduces the original instance to its "hard kernel", a possibly much smaller instance that is equivalent to the original instance but has a size that is bounded by a function in the parameter.

-FPT is closed under a parameterised notion of reductions called fpt-reductions.
-Such reductions transform an instance $(x,k)$ of some problem into an equivalent instance $(x',k')$ of another problem (with $k' \leq g(k)$) and can be computed in time $f(k)\cdot p(|x|)$ where $p$ is a polynomial.